reef-technologies/cookiecutter-rt-django/{{cookiecutter.repostory_name}}/README.md

 ## B2 cloud storage

+Create an application key with restricted access to a single bucket.
+The key should have following permissions:
+- `listFiles`
+- `readFiles`
+- `writeFiles`

 Set env vars:
 - `BACKUP_B2_BUCKET`
 - `BACKUP_B2_KEY_ID`
 - `BACKUP_B2_KEY_SECRET`

-Backups will be stored in the bucket, no rotation is performed.
+Backups will be uploaded to the bucket.

+Set up backups lifecycle rules by following these instructions: https://www.backblaze.com/docs/cloud-storage-configure-and-manage-lifecycle-rules

 ## List all available backups